Skip To Main Content

 Alethea Dunham-Carson

-Alethea Dunham-Carson just completed her first year as Assistant Head for Teaching and Learning at Gordon, a remarkably busy twelve months that included the design of a complete overhaul of the school's schedule as well as a schoolwide assessment of Gordon's diversity, equity and inclusion efforts and extended work evaluating the experience of Gordon's Black and Brown boys.
+Alethea Dunham-Carson just completed her forth year as Assistant Head for Teaching and Learning at Gordon, a remarkably busy time that included the design of a complete overhaul of the school's schedule as well as a schoolwide assessment of Gordon's diversity, equity and inclusion efforts and extended work evaluating the experience of Gordon's Black and Brown boys.

 Alethea came to Gordon after seven years at Meadowbrook, where she held a variety of roles, including Director of Multicultural Affairs, Director of Community Partnerships and Interim Head of Lower School.
 Highlights of her tenure include coordinating curriculum across early childhood to eighth grade classrooms, developing anti-bias hiring protocols, increasing the numbers of teachers and prospective families from underrepresented groups, and creating dynamic partnerships with local not-for-profit organizations.
 In myriad areas of school life and operations at Meadowbrook, Alethea has had a direct hand in transforming systems, policies, and programs so they work, in her words, to more effectively cultivate “community, creativity, and human dignity.”